JoshuaSavunth/Task-Processing-System/README.md

 #### Submit a Job

-Example: submit a fibonacci job:
+Example for submitting a fibonacci job:

 ```bash
 python client.py submit fibonacci 10